gruntjs/grunt-contrib-watch/docs/watch-options.md

 ## files
 Type: `String|Array`

 This defines what file patterns this task will watch.
-Can be a string or an array of files and/or minimatch patterns.
+It can be a string or an array of files and/or minimatch patterns.

 ## tasks
 Type: `String|Array`